bluetyson/ADnD1e-Random-Dungeon-Generator/README.md

 - See issues for things to do [lots of minor things]

 # Bugs
-- Will be quite a few I imagine
+- Will be quite a few I imagine, mostly minor or things to do with set facings or placements.
+- Most of the data should be ok now.

 # Output to screen for checking purposes
 - Makes a basic html map for a level in dungeon_1.html